- Download our Moving to Bangkok Guide (PDF)

 Bangkok is surprisingly safe considering the large income disparity and even larger population.
 Westerners, in particular, are treated with the utmost respect, and expats in general are nearly always welcomed rather than treated with hostility.

 Most apartment complexes and hotels hire a security guard.
 Hospitals are extremely safe and expats shouldn't be concerned about political violence as long as they stay clear of protests.

 Is Bangkok accessible for children?

 The city can be great for children.
 One drawback is pollution, but medical treatment is top-notch.
-There are also a large number of water parks, zoos and other activities to capture a child's imagination, and private schools are of a good quality.
-Often city neighbourhoods act as communities and it is common for children to be looked after and, in part, raised by the neighbours.
+There are also many water parks, zoos and other activities to capture a child's imagination, and private schools are of excellent quality.
+Often city neighbourhoods act as communities, and it is common for children to be looked after and, in part, raised by the neighbours.

 Will I need to learn Thai?

 Do I need a car?

 No, expats definitely don't need a car in Bangkok.
 In fact, public transport, such as the Sky Train, tuk-tuks and subway, is much faster than driving.
 Frustrating traffic jams are also regular parts of any commute.
 Unfortunately, public transport does not reach all areas of the city, but there are plenty of taxis and motorbike taxis available.